CONCACAF Champions Cup: Results

-From the inaugural edition in 1962, the tournament has been held in 60 editions, only not held on 4 occasions (1964, 1965, 1966 and 2001).
+From the inaugural edition in 1962, the tournament has been held in 61 editions, only not held or completed on four occasions (1964, 1965, 1966 and 2001).

 44 clubs from 12 national associations have competed for the title as champions or runners-up, of which 30 clubs from nine national associations have won at least one title (Mexico, Costa Rica, United States, El Salvador, Suriname, Honduras, Trinidad and Tobago, Guatemala, and Haiti).

 Under the finals format, 39 clubs from 11 national associations have played in the finals for the title, of which 26 clubs from eight national associations have won at least one title.

-Since the 2008-09 season, only clubs from Mexico, United States, and Canada have reached the finals, with Mexican clubs winning 14 of the 15 titles contested and one title won by a club from the United States.
+Since the 2008–09 season, only clubs from Mexico, United States, and Canada have reached the finals, with Mexican clubs winning 17 of the 18 titles contested and one title won by a club from the United States.
 The last team from Central America to reach the final was Saprissa in 2008, and Saprissa was also the last Central American team to win the title in 2005.
 The last Caribbean appearance at the final was in 1991 with Police of Trinidad and Tobago, and the last Caribbean title was in 1985 with Defence Force, also of Trinidad and Tobago.